Home Compare AD.AS vs BNZL.L

 Koninklijke Ahold Delhaize N.V. vs Bunzl: Which Stock Looks Stronger in 2026?

-Koninklijke Ahold Delhaize holds the cleaner structural position, with stability as the main driver and valuation adding further support.
-Bunzl still leads on growth and profitability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Koninklijke Ahold Delhaize carrying a narrow edge on profitability.
+Bunzl still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Bunzl, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Koninklijke Ahold Delhaize, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.